Skip to main content

 date(ShipmentInvoice si) += sum(date(invoice(si)),1); // delivery date = invoice date + 1

-sessionAggr(Invoice invoice) = AGGR ShipmentInvoice LOCAL WHERE createShipment(invoice);
+sessionAggr(Invoice invoice) = AGGR LOCAL ShipmentInvoice WHERE createShipment(invoice);

 splitAggr(Invoice invoice) = AGGR ShipmentInvoice WHERE createShipment(invoice) NEW DELETE LOCAL;